 Strong preoccupations or obsessions

 Extreme interest in and deep knowledge of an unusual subject matter can also be autism symptoms, according to Autism Speaks.
 They offer examples like an obsession with fans, vacuum cleaners, or toilets and expertise in astronomy or Thomas the Tank Engine.
 Older children and adults with autism may develop a preoccupation with numbers, symbols, dates, or science topics.

 Taking things literally

 People on the autism spectrum often have trouble inferring or understanding abstract concepts and idioms.
 “When I taught second grade, I asked a child to toss me a paper clip,” recalls Khani.
 “Suddenly, there was a paper clip bouncing off my head when he threw it at me.”
 Similarly, if you tell a child to “take a seat,” he may ask where he should take it.
-Learn why autism can be mistaken for ADHD and other conditions, and how to tell the difference.
+Learn how to tell the difference between autism and ADHD.